AMileychik/CuisineCode/README.md

 Main development priorities:
 - Clean architecture emphasizing scalability and testability
-- Clear separation of concerns with MVVM layers and DI via `EnvironmentKey`
+- Clear separation of concerns with MVVM layers and DI via `DependencyContainer`, `ViewModelFactory` and `ScreenFactory`
 - Modern UI/UX with minimalist design, animations, and state adaptation (`@StateObject`, `@AppStorage`)
 - Performance: Custom `ImageLoaderService` with caching via `FileManager`
 - Modular approach: each feature is encapsulated in a separate component

 ---